-You have the right to a student enrolment contract that includes the following information:
+You have the right to a student enrolment contract/ registration agreement that includes the following information:

-- amount of tuition and any additional fee for your program - refund policy - if your program includes a work experience, the requirements to participate in the work experience and the geographic area where it will be provided - whether the program was approved by PTIB or does not require approval
+- amount of tuition and any additional fee for your program - refund policy - if your program includes a work experience, the requirements to participate in the work experience and the geographic area where it will be provided - · whether the program was approved by PTIB or does not require approval

-Make sure you read the contract before signing.
-The CCNM -Boucher Campus must provide you with a signed copy.
+Make sure you read the contract before signing/ acknowledging.
+The CCNM - Boucher Campus must provide you with a completed copy.
+This is available in your SONIS portal.